albchia/Adventure-Game/README.md

 **9. Check your `style` with `pycodestyle`**: be sure to check the program using `pycodestyle` and then fix any issues.

 **10. Test your code**: before submitting your project, be sure to test it.

+## Contributing
+This repository is the project created by myself during the Udacity Program.
+Therefore, pull requests will not be accepted.

+> For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).